 by a power plant in Maryland , and a LeRoi generator which

 came from Dan River Mills.
-A generator with a Caterpillar engine was donated by Luck Stone Co.
-(This engine saved the show
+A generator with a Caterpillar engine was donated by Luck Stone Co. in the show's early years.

-A huge water turbine once used for generating current for James River Paper
+Also here, is a huge water turbine once used for generating current for

-Co.
-It was powered by water by the James River and Kanawha Canal
+James River Paper Co.
+It was powered by water by the James River and Kanawha

 The molasses making process begins by pressing the cane to extract the juice.